colussim/terraform-mapr-aws/README.md

 ### install the CSI drivers for HPE Ezmeral Data Fabric

-Connect to one of the nodes of your kubernetes cluster (master node for example) and and run this command :
+Connect to one of the nodes of your kubernetes cluster (ksworker0 node for example) and and run this command :

 ```
 $ kubectl create -f https://raw.githubusercontent.com/mapr/mapr-csi/master/deploy/kubernetes/fuse/csi-maprkdf-v1.2.5.yaml